chrismeserole/blog-posts/post-iraq caliphate/post-conflict literature.md

---
-title: "Literature on Post-Conflict Stabilization"
+# "Literature on Post-Conflict Stabilization"

---
+*Below are articles and books in the post-conflict stabilization literature.
+I plan on adding to it over time -- if you think an article should be included, send me an email or a pull-request.

 **2017**